-We are a leading producer, marketer and distributor of quality branded foods, including processed meats, cheese, yogurt and prepared meals, throughout Mexico, our principal market, as well as in the United States and throughout Central America, the Dominican Republic and Peru.
-We estimate that in Mexico in 2012, based on annual tonnage, we had a 50% market share in the processed meats market, a 26% market share in the formal cheese market, both of which represent the leading market positions, and a 19% market share in the yogurt market.
-We also estimate that Bar-S is the leader in the value brand segment of the packaged meats market in the United States.
+We are a producer, marketer and distributor of quality branded foods, including processed meats, cheese, yogurt and prepared meals, throughout Mexico, our principal market, as well as in the United States and throughout Central America, the Dominican Republic and Peru.

 Our portfolio of brands, range of innovative products, focus on production and distribution processes and technology, and extensive distribution network have allowed us to continue to grow net sales and cash flow.
 We generated consolidated net sales of Ps.
-41,078 million and Adjusted EBITDA of Ps.
-4,846 million for 2011; and consolidated net sales of Ps.
 45,476 million and Adjusted EBITDA of Ps.
-6,214 million for 2012.
+6,214 million for 2012; and consolidated net sales of Ps.
+48,989 million and Adjusted EBITDA of Ps.
+6,710 million for 2013.